 What to do

 Southport is full of stately homes, quiet streets and fresh breezes off Long Island Sound, so the main thing to do is simply slow down, relax and breathe the fresh air.
 (On my visit over a steamy weekend in Manhattan, it felt mercifully and markedly cooler in town.)
-For ideal relaxation, head to the small public beach by the Sealodge Beach Club, where kids build sand castles and parents dip into frothy reads while the very gentle waves lap the shore.
+For ideal relaxation, head to the small Southport Beach, where kids build sand castles and parents dip into frothy reads while the very gentle waves lap the shore.
 You won’t mistake it for the Caribbean, but watching sailboats cruise by in the distance as you bronze offers its own sort of zen.

 The Pequot Library is a social hub of the village, and the Summer Book Sale is one of the banner events, drawing vendors from around the country who deal in everything from current fiction to antiques as well as collectible vinyl and 45s.
 Other events fill the calendar, and the building itself is an architectural gem.

 Southport Center is the crossroads of the historic village.
-Southport Galleries is worth a quick stop to see what’s on view; Switzer’s Pharmacy is a trip back in time.
+Southport Galleries is worth a quick stop to see what’s on view.
+Afterwards, head to Switzer’s Pharmacy for a trip back in time.
 There are a few quick bites, here too, if you want to grab a snack before catching the train home.